-Scenario G - Rolling Plan with Demand and Forecast
+Sc enario G - Rolling g Plan with Demand and Forecast

-Message Planning Туре Consumption Scenario A Supplier sends to a Terminal Operator (need to define "Terminal Operator") weekly demand for 40 foot Container requirements for the next two weeks, and a forecast of requirements for the following two weeks at a Mill loading bay.
-The weekly Demand is authority to supply the requirements as specified to the location indicated in the message.
-The Forecast requirements are an estimate of needs further out in time and are provided to the Terminal Operator for planning purposes.
-As each week passes, the Forecast requirements become Demand and the new plan is sent to the Terminal Operator.
 Outcome The Terminal Operator in this scenario is responsible for supplying the container requirements of the Supplier.
 The outcome of this use case is for the Terminal Operator to have the information necessary to supply the Suppliers requirements.
-Initiator Supplier Receiver Terminal Operator Preconditions This Use Case assumes the Supplier and Terminal Operator have previously agreed the time period size, Quantity UOM, and how frequently, or on what basis, the message should be sent.
+Initiator Supplier Receiver Terminal Operator Preconditions This Use Case assumes the Supplier and Terminal Operator have previously agreed the time period size, Quantity UOM, and how frequently, or on what basis, the e-Document should be sent.
 XML File Planning_ScenarioG.xml Trigger Supplier prepares or revises equipment requirements demand forecast.
 Step 1.
-Supplier sends a rolling Consumption Planning message to the Terminal Operator for a particular type of container at a particular location.
-Statuses sent within the message: • PlanningProcessType = 'Consumption' Step 2.
-Terminal Operator updates their information systems. • Note: This message may contain new PlanningBuckets not already in the Terminal Operator's information system.
-This may require the Terminal Operators system to create new planning 'records' for the different combinations of information contained within the message, effectively extending any previous information the Terminal Operator may already have.
+Supplier sends a rolling Consumption Planning e- Document to the Terminal Operator for a particular type of container at a particular location.
+Statuses sent within the e-Document: PlanningProcessType = 'Consumption' Step 2.
+Terminal Operator updates their information systems.
+Note: This e-Document may contain new PlanningBuckets not already in the Terminal Operator's information system.
+This may require the Terminal Operators system to create new planning 'records' for the different combinations of information contained within the e-Document, effectively extending any previous information the Terminal Operator may already have.
 Step 3.
-The Terminal Operator may respond to the Supplier with a BusinessAcknowledgement message informing the Supplier that the Planning message was successfully processed.
+The Terminal Operator may respond to the Supplier with a BusinessAcknowledgement e- Document informing the Supplier that the Planning e-Document was successfully processed.

 Scenario H - Mill Production Plan

-Message Planning
+e-Document Planning

-Туре Indicate the message type, if any.
+Туре Indicate the e-Document type, if any.

-Scenario This scenario describes a case where a mill uses an outside converting plant to cut the sheets and

-papilvet Standard - Version 2.3 i A mill sends to a converting plant an order for converting reels to sheets.
-The order includes information relevant to the converting plant from the customer's purchase order to the mill; including among other things converting order number, customer's purchase order number, delivery schedule, product specifications like customer order number, size and packaging.
+Scenario This scenario describes a case where a mill uses an outside converting plant to cut the sheets and create the pallets for delivery to a customer.
+A mill sends to a converting plant an order for converting reels to sheets.
+The order includes information relevant to the converting plant from the customer's purchase order to the mill; including among other things converting order number, customer's purchase order number, number, delivery schedule, product specifications like customer order number, size and packaging.
 A mill sends to a converting plant its production plan for the source reels to be sheeted.
-The production plan contains among other things: the mill's internal order number for production of the source reels to be used for sheeting the customer's purchase order number the physical properties of the reels; size Using the information from the customer's purchase order and the production plan the converting plant now knows which source reels should be used for which customer orders and when the source reels will be available.
-Outcome A Planning Message is generated by the mill's MES system and received into the sheet converter's system.
-Initiator Mill Receiver Converting plant Preconditions What exists prior to the start?
+The production plan contains among other things: the mill's internal order number for production of the source reels to be used for sheeting the customer's purchase order number for production of the source reels to be used for sheeting the physical properties of the reels; size Using the information from the customer's purchase order and the production plan the converting plant now knows which source reels should be used for which customer orders and

+Outcome A Planning e-Document is generated by the mill's MES system and received into the sheet converter's system.

+Initiator Mill

+Receiver Converting plant

+Preconditions What exists prior to the start?

 XML File The name of any sample file.

 Trigger Customer's purchase order is included in mill's production plan.

 Step 1.
-The mill updates their production plan and sends the Planning Message the converting plant whenever there is a change to a customer order that will be sheeted by the converter. • PlanningType - Baseline • PlanningProcessType - Production • PlanningType - Plan • SenderParty - The Mill • ReceiverParty - The Converting Plant • PlanningMessageNumber
+The mill updates their production plan and sends the Planning e-Document the converting plant whenever there is a change to a customer order that will be sheeted by the converter.

-PlanningLineItemNumber - 1 ForecastDemandType - Forecast PlanningReference - SupplierReferenceNumber PlanningReference - PurchaseOrderNumber LocationParty - The Same Mill Product - Source reels for sheeting BasisWeight - 80 Grams / m2 ReelWidth - 1275 millimeter ReelDiameter - 1150 millimeter Reellength - 6500 meter TimePeriod - date of production run Quantity - number of reels Results The converting plan stores the information in their system and uses the information to update their own production plan, now knowing • what kind reels will be available • when the reels for sheeting will be available • when the customer has requested delivery of the sheets
+PlanningType - Baseline PlanningProcessType - Production PlanningType - Plan SenderParty - The Mill ReceiverParty - The Converting Plant PlanningMessageNumber PlanningLineItemNumber - 1 ForecastDemandType - Forecast PlanningReference - SupplierReferenceNumber PlanningReference - PurchaseOrderNumber LocationParty - The Same Mill Product - Source reels for sheeting BasisWeight - 80 Grams / m2 ReelWidth - 1275 millimeter ReelDiameter - 1150 millimeter ReelIength - 6500 meter TimePeriod - date of production run Quantity - number of reels Results The converting plan stores the information in their system and uses the information to update their own production plan, now knowing what kind reels will be available when the reels for sheeting will be available when the customer has requested delivery of the sheets